hyosung11/Launch-School/Courses/journal.md

 19:25 Went outside to the corner and got a little evening sunset light into my eyes.

 19:41 Taking a break as it's bedtime for the kids.
 I want to have sex with Sohee tonight.
 We shall see.

+## 20210816 월요일

+05:31 Birds singing in the trees and I'm ready to meditate.

+05:55 Good morning.
+I will wait to have coffee or tea and see how it goes with my energy and focus.

+10:41 After so many things.
+I had the SPOT study session, I had breakfast with the kids.
+We went for a walk.
+I went to the gym and did soccer drills and some light lifting.
+I took a shower.
+I'm back at my office.
+I felt refreshed after the shower, but I now feel a little lower energy.
+I am drinking coffee and going to start my 90 minute Ultradian focus cycle and take a short break before the 12:30 study session.

+10:45 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+JS101 > Lesson 3: Practice Problems > 6.
+Practice Problems: Hard 1 > 1~4
+   * [x] 2.
+Read *A Mind for Numbers* chapter
+   * [x] 3.
+Sprint 5 Review
+   * [x] 4.
+Sprint 5 Retrospective
+   * [x] 5.
+Sprint 6 Planning
+   * [x] 6.
+JS101 > Lesson 4: JavaScript Collections > 2.
+Collection Basics
+   * [x] 7.
+Listened to Huberman Lab podcast episode

+2. What will you do today?
+   * [x] 1.
+Study Session with Alex
+   * [x] 2.
+SPOT Study Session
+   * [ ] 3.
+JS101 > Lesson 4: JavaScript Collections > 2.
+Collection Basics
+   * [ ] 4.
+JS101 Study Session: PEDAC
+   * [ ] 5.
+Read *A Mind for Numbers* chapter

+3. Are there any blockers or impediments preventing you from doing your work?
+   * None